DavidSKoppel/Temperatur-SensorScript-SKO/README.md

  2. Download the script fitting your board from this Git and open it in the IDE
  3. In the upper navigation bar click on `File`, then click on `Preferences`
- 4. In Preferences there should be a field called `Additional Boards Manager URLs:`, copy and paste below text to that field, and then click `OK`
+ 4. In Preferences there should be a field called `Additional Boards Manager URLs:`, copy and paste below links to that field, and then click `OK`
     > https://raw.githubusercontent.com/espressif/arduino-esp32/gh-pages/package_esp32_index.json,http://arduino.esp8266.com/stable/package_esp8266com_index.json
  5. Once more in the navigation bar, click on `Tools`, then `Board:` and then `Boards Manager...`
- 6. In Boards Manager search either esp32 or esp 8266 depending on your board, and then click Install
+ 6. In Boards Manager search either __esp32__ or __esp8266__ depending on your board, and then click Install
  7. Back in `Board:` select the appropriate board (for ESP32 I use Node32s, and for ESP8266 Boards I use LOLIN(WeMos) D1 R1)
  6. Still in the `Tools` click on `Port:` and select the port your Arduino is in
  7. Now in the navigation bar click on `Sketch`, then `Include Library`, and then `Manage Libraries...`